James Morphew “II”

 Possible locations Silas and Elmira Morphew, per census

-On 31 March 1814, Silas bought 100 acres on a prong of Hocking Bottom Branch in Burke County, N.C.
+1814 March 31 – Burke County, North Carolina: Silas bought 100 acres on a prong of Hocking Bottom Branch in Burke County, N.C.
 The 1830 census shows him to have 8 younger members or children and one older female who might be someone's mother.

 (1).
 Elizabeth Morphew (1807/08 North Carolina to ?) married on 20 July 1840 in Fulton County (county record "Murphew") to Hiram Dickson (Dixon).
 This is his second marriage with previous 4 children.
 They lived in the following locations: